Asylum in the United States: Child separation

-The recent U.S. Government policy known as "Zero-tolerance" was implemented in April 2018.
+The recent U.S. Government policy known as "Zero-tolerance" was implemented from April to June 2018.
 In response, a number of scientific organizations released statements on the negative impact of child separation, a form of childhood trauma, on child development, including the American Psychiatric Association, the American Psychological Association, the American Academy of Pediatrics, the American Medical Association, and the Society for Research in Child Development.

 According to a study conducted by Joanna Dreby, trauma associated with family separation can have significant effects on the mental and physical well-being of children.
 Dreby's study concluded that academic difficulties and mental health conditions such as anxiety and depression are prevalent among children whose families have been separated during migration.

 Efforts are underway to minimize the impact of child separation.
-For instance, the National Child Traumatic Stress Network released a resource guide and held a webinar related to traumatic separation and refugee and immigrant trauma.
+For instance, the National Child Traumatic Stress Network released a resource guide. and held a webinar related to traumatic separation and refugee and immigrant trauma.